- Home Version 2.0

 For some learners, adjustments like these enable them to achieve educational standards commensurate with their peers.

 For other students, teachers will need to focus instruction on content different from that taught to others in their class.
-In these cases, adjustments to how student progress is monitored, assessed and reported is also required.
+Adjustments to how student progress is monitored, assessed and reported is also required.

-The VCAA is currently reviewing the Levels A to D (Towards Foundation) curriculums.
-Schools should continue to use the current Levels A to D (Towards Foundation) curriculums available on the Victorian Curriculum F–10 websiteuntil further advised.
-Please see the familiarisation and implementation timelinefor further information.
+The VCAA is currently completing the review of Foundation Levels A to D. Schools should continue to use the current Levels A to D (Towards Foundation), available on the Victorian Curriculum F–10 website, until advised by your sector.
+Please see the familiarisation and implementation timeline for further information.

 For more advice on curriculum provision and students with disabilities, please see the Students with Disabilities Guidelines.Additional advice and resources are available from the DE website – Abilities Based Learning and Education Support (ABLES).